roadwarriorslive/Pipulate/README.rst

 C-optimized Python library that provides N-dimensional arrays for the same kind of work that IBM dinosaurs still do in Fortran for science and stuff.
-Pandas is a FRAMEWORK on top of NumPy for such work, but which turns out to be perfectly designed for what I used to use Pipulate for when it was a Flash-based Web app.
+Pandas is a FRAMEWORK on top of NumPy for such work, but which turns out to be perfectly designed for what I used to use Pipulate for when it was a Flask-based Web app.

 ****************************************
 Applying a Python function to every row of a Google Sheet